krosac/Quantization_PJ2/README.md

 # Quantization Tool for 209 Project 2
 Thanks for taking the class.
 It could take time if you are not familiar with buidling software frameworks.
 Don't worry and follow the steps below.
 Hope you can get started soon:) Feel free to send emails to me if there is any question.
-Check slides on ccle for email address.
+Check project 2 slides on ccle for email address.
+(Installation has been verified on AWS with Ubuntu16.04.
+It should also work on your own workstation.)

 ## Build
-Follow https://docs.tvm.ai/install/from_source.html to install prerequisites.
+Install prerequisites first.
+If still dependecies are missing, follow https://docs.tvm.ai/install/from_source.html for more details.
 Anaconda or virtualenv is recommended.
 ```
 sudo apt-get update
 sudo apt-get install -y python python-dev python-setuptools gcc libtinfo-dev zlib1g-dev build-essential cmake